Bicovariograms and Euler characteristic of random fields excursions: Topological approximation

-\begin{remark}Similar results hold if $f$'s partial derivatives are only assumed to be Holder, i.e. if there is $\delta >0$ and $H_{i}>0,i=1,2$ such that $\|\partial _{i}f(x)-\partial _{i}f(y)\|\leqslant H_{i}\|x-y\|^{\delta }$ for $x,y$ such that $[x,y]\subset W$.
-We don't treat such cases here because, as noted at the beginning of Section \ref{sec:regular-functions}, if the partial derivatives are not Lipschitz, the level set is not regular enough to compute the \EC~from the bicovariogram.\end{remark}
+\begin{remark} Similar results hold if partial derivatives of $f$ are only assumed to be H\"older-continuous, i.e. if there is $\delta >0$ and $H_{i}>0,i=1,\dots ,d,$ such that $\|\partial _{i}f(x)-\partial _{i}f(y)\|\leqslant H_{i}\|x-y\|^{\delta }$ for $x,y$ such that $[x,y]\subset W$.
+Namely, we have to change constants and replace the exponent $k$ in the {\it max} by an exponent $k\delta $.
+We do not treat such cases here because, as noted at the beginning of Section \ref{sec:regular-functions}, if the partial derivatives are not Lipschitz, the upper level set is not regular enough to compute the \EC~from the bicovariogram, but the proof is similar to the $\mathcal{C}^{1,1}$ case. \end{remark}